gitenter/gitenter/doc/requirements/StRS.md

 *(Describe the reason and background for pursuing new business or changing the current business.)*

 Revision control is needed for serious documentation system which includes multiple related documents and/or collaborate between multiple people.
+Examples includes:

-Examples includes: (1) enterprise rules/regulations and requirement/design documents, (2) enactment of legal system/laws *(Better word?)* *(It seems only Civil law fits.
-Common law fits better to a database/search engine?)*, (3) research/knowledge management notes and papers, ...
++ Enterprise rules/regulations and requirement/design documents.
++ Enactment of legal system/laws *(Better word?)* *(It seems only Civil law fits.
+Common law fits better to a database/search engine?)*
++ Research/knowledge management notes and papers, ...

 However, while there are various different tools for source code revision control and collaboration, similar tool does not exist for documents.
 Alternative solutions includes:

++ Google Drive or similar services:
+    + Pros:
+        + On-line word processor.
+        + Support collaborations, includes:
-+ Google Drive or similar services: multiple users can collaborate and edit **one single** document simultaneously.
+            + Multiple users can collaborate and edit one single document *simultaneously*.
+            + Comments.
+            + Bookmarks.
+        + Version control.
+    + Cons:
+        + Content is not separated from presentation.
+        + Major functions only support activities of *one single* document.
+        + Can't support larger projects with multiple document files involved.
+        + Collaboration is not specific for serious SDLC.
-+ Atlassian Confluence or similar services: mostly an on-line word processor of a project with multiple documents, without providing advanced tools for collaboration.
++ Atlassian Confluence or similar services:
+    + Pros:
+        + On-line word processor.
+        + Support a project with multiple documents.
+        + Support collaboration for SDLC.
+    + Cons:
+        + Content is not separated from presentation.
++ Wiki:
+    + Pros:
+        + Support a project with multiple documents by CamelCase names and "link pattern".
+        + Content is separated from presentation.
+        + Version control.
+    + Cons:
-+ Wiki: can build relations between different items, but in a really less official and anarchical way.
+        + Links between documents are in a less official and anarchical way.
+        + Version control only based on one single document.
+        + Collaboration is not specific for serious SDLC.
 + Naive and simple version numbers.

 We are going to make a tool which provide the flexibility and complicity of a source code revision control system, but fits better to document collaboration.